 - What inspired you to start this climate venture?

 - What is your vision of the future in relation to this climate venture?

 - What do you feel is the target action people should be taking?
-Why is it good for the climate, economy and humanity (opening the funnel on the right)?
+Why is it good for the climate, economy and humanity (opening the funnel)?
 Can we quantify it and reward it?

 - What is the problem action that people need to stop taking?
-Why is is bad for the climate, economy and humanity (closing the funnel on the left)?
+Why is is bad for the climate, economy and humanity (closing the funnel)?
 How much better is our target action compared to the problem action?

 Key to remember for this step: Every change for the better is good, no matter how big or how small.
 If you need to make this the “first step” towards your vision, that’s good progress that you and others can build upon later.

 Step 2: Your Strategy for Causing the Change.
-To get through the tunnel from the problem action to the target action, we have to our target group, behavior triggers, abilities and motivations, and our ideal group.
+To get through the tunnel from the problem action to the target action, we have to define our ideal group, behavior motivation, abilities and triggers, and our chasm group.

 From our vision of the future, look back to our current situation.
 Determine what steps we need to take to close the gap between the current non-optimal behavior and our target actions.
 It feels like you’re going backwards but it needs to be done this way so we’re not accepting the limits and drawbacks of our current situation, but rather we’re re-creating the system and the situation we need.
 We can be as general or specific as we need to be.
 As a guide, we start with our Target Action at the top and work our way down to the Problem Action.